 Unfortunately, with Target CPA bidding, conversion quality is not taken into account.
 Instead, this approach sources the lowest-cost conversions first and only expands to higher-cost conversions once the lower-cost funnel is depleted.

-As a result, Target CPA bidding leads to more conversions coming from calls from ads instead of calls from your website or form submissions which may end up having a higher value (we talk about quantifying conversion values below).
+As a result, Target CPA bidding leads to more conversions coming from calls instead of from your website or form submissions, which may end up having a higher value (we talk about quantifying conversion values below).

 For you as a marketer, this means you must train your algorithm based on your business objectives.
 If you want to drive more business from your website, the algorithm should be tweaked to give preference to those incoming customers.